 Project History & Aims

-Conservation Breeding Specialist Group (CBSG) has a mission to save threatened species by increasing the effectiveness of conservation efforts worldwide.
+The Conservation Planning Specialist Group (CPSG) has a mission to save threatened species by increasing the effectiveness of conservation efforts worldwide.
 For over 30 years, they’ve accomplished this by using scientifically sound, collaborative processes that bring together people with diverse perspectives and knowledge to catalyse positive conservation change.
-CBSG provide species conservation planning expertise to governments, Specialist Groups, zoos and aquariums, and other wildlife organizations.
+CPSG provide species conservation planning expertise to governments, Specialist Groups, zoos and aquariums, and other wildlife organizations.

-CBSG is part of the Species Survival Commission of the International Union for Conservation of Nature (IUCN) and is supported by a non-profit organization incorporated under the name Global Conservation Network.
-The ties to the IUCN are essential to the strength of CBSG and their position as a vital link among governments, conservation organizations, and others in the conservation community.
+CPSG is part of the Species Survival Commission of the International Union for Conservation of Nature (IUCN) and is supported by a non-profit organization incorporated under the name Global Conservation Network.
+The ties to the IUCN are essential to the strength of CPSG and their position as a vital link among governments, conservation organizations, and others in the conservation community.

-The CBSG have many projects and plans on the go and below are a few of the most current activities:
+The CPSG have many projects and plans ongoing and below are just a couple of the most current activities: